arjunvynipadath/docs/README.txt

 Install Quick Guide:
 1) Download and extract: tar xzvf OFED-1.3.tgz file.
 2) Change into directory: cd OFED-1.3
-3) Run as root: ./install.sh
+3) Run as root: ./install.pl
 4) Follow the directions to install required components.
 For details, please see OFED_Installation_Guide.txt under OFED-1.3/docs.

+Notes:
-Note: The install script removes previously installed IB packages and
-      re-installs from scratch.
+1. The install script removes previously installed IB packages and re-installs from scratch.
 You will be prompted to acknowledge the deletion of the old packages.
 However, configuration files (.conf) will be preserved and saved with a ".rpmsave" extension.

+2. After the installer completes, information about the OFED installation such as the prefix, the kernel version, and installation parameters can be found by running /etc/infiniband/info.

+3. Information on the driver version and source git trees can be found using the ofed_info utility

-6. Starting and Verifying the IB Fabric
+5. Starting and Verifying the IB Fabric
 =======================================

 1)  If you rebooted your machine after the installation process completed,